Bi-Adapt: Few-shot Bimanual Adaptation for Novel Categories of 3D Objects via Semantic Correspondence

 Example Image 2

-Visualization of manipulation results
+Visualization of manipulation results across tasks

 Example Image 3